Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Introduction

 \section{Introduction}

 Models of age-structured population dynamics are often based on the classic McKendrick equation \citep{MCKENDRICK,Kermack1927} (sometimes called von Foerster equation \citep{VONFOERSTER}).
 These equations describe the dynamics of the mean population as a function of time $t$ and expressed as a density in age $a$.
 The solutions to the McKendrick equations can be partially solved using the method of characteristics and numerical approximations \citep{Perthame2007,KEYFITZ} across many contexts.
-Moreover, stochastic extensions to incorporate the random times of birth and death (demographic stochasticity) have been developed \citep{Greenman2016,Greenman2016_JSP,Greenman2017}.
+Moreover, stochastic extensions to incorporate the random times of birth and death (demographic stochasticity) have been formulated using branching processes \citep{jiang2017phenotypic} and kinetic and operator theory \citep{Greenman2016,Greenman2016_JSP,Greenman2017,kinetic_theory}

-Age-structured equations have been used to predict the evolution of human and animal populations.
+Age-structured equations have been used to predict the evolution of human and animal populations \citep{tuljapurkar1983transient,bongaarts1985alternative,feeney1987period}.
 Using such models and ideas from control theory to frame population control strategies was vogue in the 1970s \citep{LANGHAAR1973,POLLARD1973,FALKENBURG1973,HRITONENKO}.
-A historically remarkable example was it's use in 1979 by Jian Song \citep{JSONG1980,JSONG1982}, a Chinese engineer who numerically solved the one-component McKendrick equation using birth rates associated with China in the late 1970s (see Fig.~\ref{fig:example_birth-death-rates}).
-By projecting future populations associated with different birth rates (expressed by the mean number of children per woman), he found that in order to keep the population manageable ($\sim$ 700 million - 1 billion) within 100 years, this control parameter would have to be decreased to the point that each woman is allowed only one child \citep{JSONG1980,JSONG1982,JSONG1988}.
+A profound example was its use in 1979 by Jian Song \citep{JSONG1980,JSONG1982}, a Chinese engineer who numerically solved the one-component McKendrick equation using birth rates associated with China in the late 1970s (see Fig.~\ref{fig:example_birth-death-rates}).
+By projecting future populations associated with different birth rates (expressed by the mean number of children per woman), he found that in order to keep the population manageable ($\sim$ 700 million - 1 billion) within 100 years, this control parameter would have to be decreased to the point where each woman is allowed only one child \citep{JSONG1980,JSONG1982,JSONG1988}.
 This research provided the technical basis of the one-child policy in China \citep{Greenhalgh2004,Bacaer2011}.